-As a complement to your engineering degree, this programme offers you the possibility to acquire competencies required to perform on a high professional level in the construction sector.
+As a complement to your engineering degree, this Design and Construction Project Management programme at the Chalmers University of Technology offers a possibility to acquire competencies required to perform on a high professional level in the construction and built environment sector.

 Career opportunities can be found both in public and private organisations.
 The core fields are projects focusing on design and construction and on facilities management.
 Examples on roles are project manager in a construction project organization, working with project development at an architectural office, design manager in a consultancy firm, managing properties in housing company, developing health care facilities or working in supportive functions such as purchasing, sustainability, quality, health & safety.

-Bachelor´s degree (or the equivalent) with a Major in: Civil Engineering, Architecture, Architecture and Engineering, Urban Planning, Surveying or Industrial Engineering and Management.
+Bachelor´s degree (or the equivalent) with a Major in: Civil Engineering, Building Engineering, Architecture, Architecture and Engineering, Landscape Architecture, Urban Planning, Surveying or Industrial Engineering and Management.